 Couples Counseling About Associates

-Our direct, problem solving style is tailored to the needs of each couple.
-Because every relationship is unique, we do not use a one-size-fits-all approach for couples counseling.
-Most couples have an idea by the end of the first session or two whether or not our work can be helpful for their relationship.
+Our direct, problem-solving style is tailored to the needs of each couple.
+Because every relationship is unique, we do not use a one-size-fits-all approach to couples counseling.
+Most couples have an idea by the end of the first couple of sessions whether or not our work can be helpful for their relationship.

 I believe that couples have few road maps to help them navigate their lives successfully in today's complex relationship world.